How To Plan A Baby Shower For Adoption

 Adopting a child is a pretty incredible event, and Mom and Dad deserve a shower to celebrate!
 Help them enjoy it with games made especially for an adoption shower.

-Adoptive families have an added element of interest to their lives because, in many cases, the adopted child will hail from "somewhere".
+Fast and Fun Facts - Adoptive families have an added element of interest to their lives because, in many cases, the adopted child will hail from "somewhere".
 So, play a game of "fast and fun facts" about that child's homeland or state of birth.
 This will be both entertaining and educational.

 You can either ask questions and see if the guests can answer them, or you can actually just present the facts using items relative to the information that's being presented.
 For example, if the child was born in New York, you may simply give a guest an apple and ask them the significance or what it could mean.

-For an international adoption, get a clear globe.
+How Many Candies in The Globe - For an international adoption, get a clear globe.
 Fill it with baby themed candy.
 Count the pieces.
 Then, have the guests guess to find out how many pieces of candy are in the globe.
 The person that guesses the closest number wins the globe or another prize.

-Give each participant a random amount of play money or allow them to grab a bit of money.
+Baby Bucks - Give each participant a random amount of play money or allow them to grab a bit of money.
 Then, provide a bunch of baby items.
 There should be a mix of high end items and basic items that one can find at a discount retailer.
 Each item will have a dollar amount assigned to it, but the guests will not know it.
 They will simply know that they must use their "Baby Bucks" to get them.
 Guests are then given a list of items that they must buy using their baby bucks.
 The person that is able to buy all of the items with their baby bucks wins a prize.

-Have a ball learning how to say the word "baby" in a variety of languages.
+Foreign Language "Baby" - Have a ball learning how to say the word "baby" in a variety of languages.
 Give your guests cards with the word baby written in other languages.
 Have them guess which language is spelling represents.
 Then, with a little help from online sources, learn how to actually say the word "baby" in those languages.
 It will be a great time had by all as guests try to pronounce the word.
 This would make a perfect game for those that have gone through an international adoption.
 You could even give prizes for those that say the word most correct on their first try or before they hear the formal pronunciation.

-Recommended Printable Baby Shower Games:
+Recommended Printable Games:

 Back to Top of How To Plan A Baby Shower for Adoption